 Which options will be picked up by the Cubs?

-Rizzo and Quintana are virtual locks to have their options exercised.
+Rizzo is a virtual lock to have his option exercised; the Cubs picked up Quintana's option on Saturday.
 The others seem likely to join the free-agent pool.
 That said, with so many relievers exiting via free agency, there's a chance the Cubs look at keeping Phelps.
 Graveman made his way back to a Minor League mound by the end of the year after Tommy John surgery, so his is an interesting case.
 He could be an intriguing depth piece.

 When must teams decide on qualifying offers and options?